A note from Founder and CEO Byron Dumbrill

 A Long Road

-Building a new site is always a longer process than you think it will be at the beginning.
-Even with memories fresh in my head from Jumpcut in '06, nostalgia somehow eliminates the pain of 18 hour days, 7 day weeks and complete uncertainty.
+Building a new product is always a more difficult process than you think it will be at the beginning.
+Even if you've done it many times before, nostalgia somehow eliminates the pain of 18 hour days, 7 day weeks and complete uncertainty.
 So you jump in, start defining concepts and before you know it, you're too far along (and you've told too many people) to turn back.
 You do what my Dad always says is the most important thing: you keep moving forward.
-There's also a difficult process of postponing many of the amazingly cool ideas you have in the conceptual stage in order to get something built and out in the world.
-As I look at the Tripline site today, there are hundreds of features in my head that aren't yet part of the product.
-I'm hoping we've chosen the critical ones, and I'm also determined to keep moving forward.
-To give you a perspective on how we make decisions, here are our product principles, right from the pitch deck:
+You also have to postpone many of the amazingly cool ideas you have in the conceptual stage in order to get something built and out in the world.
+As I look at the Tripline site today, there are hundreds of features in my head that aren't yet part of the product, and also a bunch of stuff that I want to remove to make the experience simpler.
+To give you a perspective on how I make product decisions, here are the Tripline product principles, right from the pitch deck:

 - Simple and useful